a place to think, feel, and return.

-Reflection is where I meet myself and gently invite you in
+This is where I meet myself, and where you can too

-the quiet realizations that surface when I slow down enough to listen.
+The quiet realizations that come when I finally slow down enough to listen.

 recent Reflections